sensu/sensu-docs/content/sensu-core/1.9/guides/intro-to-mutators.md

 ---
 title: "Intro to Mutators"
-description: "Sensu mutators transform event data for a Sensu event handler."
+description: "Learn how to use Sensu mutators to transform event data for Sensu event handlers.
+This guide explains how to create several Sensu mutators."
 product: "Sensu Core"
 version: "1.9"
 weight: 5